pwr-Solaar/Solaar/docs/index.md

   application is also running *may* occasionally cause either of them to become confused about the state of the devices.

+- Some Linux drivers view or modify the setting Scroll Wheel Resolution to implement smooth scrolling.
+If Solaar changes this setting after the driver is set up scrolling can be either very fast or very slow.
+To fix this problem click on the icon at the right edge of the setting to set it to "Ignore this setting".
+Then turn your device off and on again.

 - There are several implementations of the system tray.
 Some of these have problems that can result in missing or wrong-sized icons.